 Welcome to my guiding practice.
 I wrote this after realizing from my experiences and those of many other friends that we all need guidance, not only in specific domain but also in life as a whole.
-The rise of the life coaching industry to me reveals a yearning for true guidance of the kind that enlivens you as a person, not just making you better in doing certain jobs.
+The rise of the life coaching industry to me reveals a yearning for true guidance of the kind that enlivens you as a person, not just making you better in doing certain jobs, or get better career prospect.
 Such yearning is a good thing.
 Please embrace it.

 So what does a guide do?
 I have written before in this post, ”the best teacher set you on a path that neither of you knows what lies ahead.
 Often they don’t even tell you to do so.
 Their lives speak that message.”
 The more valuable gift of a guide is not so much a specific direction but rather the spaciousness in which your own inner knowing can surface.
 As John O’ Donahue once blesses,